gardener-attic/gardenctl/README.md

   Drop the deepest target.

 ## Examples of basic usage:

-- List all seed cluster <br/>
+- List all seed cluster
 `gardenctl ls seeds`
-- List all projects with shoot cluster <br/>
+- List all projects with shoot cluster
 `gardenctl ls projects`
-- Target a seed cluster <br/>
+- Target a seed cluster
 `gardenctl target seed-gce-dev`
-- Target a project <br/>
+- Target a project
 `gardenctl target garden-vora`
-- Open prometheus ui for a targeted shoot-cluster <br/>
+- Open prometheus ui for a targeted shoot-cluster
 `gardenctl show prometheus`
-- Execute an aws command on a targeted aws shoot cluster <br/>
+- Execute an aws command on a targeted aws shoot cluster
-`gardenctl aws ec2 describe-instances` or <br/>
+`gardenctl aws ec2 describe-instances` or
 `gardenctl aws ec2 describe-instances --no-cache` without locally caching credentials
-- Target a shoot directly and get all kube-dns pods in kube-system namespace <br/>
+- Target a shoot directly and get all kube-dns pods in kube-system namespace
-`gardenctl target myshoot`<br/>
+`gardenctl target myshoot`
-`gardenctl kubectl get pods -- -n kube-system | grep kube-dns`<br/>
+`gardenctl kubectl get pods -- -n kube-system | grep kube-dns`
-- List all cluster with an issue <br/>
+- List all cluster with an issue
 `gardenctl ls issues`
-- Drop an element from target stack <br/>
+- Drop an element from target stack
 `gardenctl drop`
-- Open a shell to a cluster node <br/>
+- Open a shell to a cluster node
 `gardenctl shell nodename`
-- Show logs from elasticsearch <br/>
+- Show logs from elasticsearch
 `gardenctl logs etcd-main --elasticsearch`
-- Show last 100 logs from elasticsearch from the last 2 hours<br/>
+- Show last 100 logs from elasticsearch from the last 2 hours
 `gardenctl logs etcd-main --elasticsearch --since=2h --tail=100`

 ## Advanced usage based on JsonQuery